tmtri3102/villa-hunter-map/README.md

 # Map sample

-This project use firebase, with tutorial:
+This project use Firebase using this tutorial:

 firebase.google.com/docs/flutter/setup?platform=android

+### Below is just my notes of steps I been through

 dart pub global activate flutterfire_cli